Timber Sales - Premium Quality

 • Requires a Phytosanitary Certificate and CITES permit (if applicable).

-• Exports of certain logs are restricted or banned to encourage domestic processing.
+• Certain log exports are restricted or banned to support domestic processing.

-• MTIB (Malaysian Timber Industry Board) oversees timber exports.
+• Regulated by the MTIB (Malaysian Timber Industry Board).

 🇮🇩 Indonesia

-• Requires V-Legal Document under the SVLK (Timber Legality Assurance System).
+• Requires the V-Legal Document under the SVLK Timber Legality Assurance System.

 🇨🇲 Cameroon

-• Must comply with CITES, especially for species like rosewood and ebony.
+• Strict CITES compliance for species like rosewood and ebony.

 • Requires a Certificate of Origin and Export Permit from the Ministry of Forests.